sladeware/bbos/README.md

 ## Installing on Linux

-First, of all, you need to install prerequisites.
+First, of all, you need to install the prerequisites.
 BB requires Python 2.5 or higher and a few other basic tools:

     $ sudo apt-get install make git python python-networkx automake autoconf

-Next, download the latest version of BB platform (see <http://bionicbunny.org>) to the place where it will live (e.g. `/opt/bbos/`):
+Next, download the latest version the BB platform (see <http://bionicbunny.org>) to the place where it will live (e.g. `/opt/bbos/`):

     $ git clone git@github.com:sladeware/bbos.git bbos